lnurl/luds/spec.md

 ```
 {
 	maxSendable: MilliSatoshi, // max amount a service is willing to receive
-	minSendable: MilliSatoshi // min amount a service is willing to receive, can not be less than 1 or more than `maxSendable`
+	minSendable: MilliSatoshi, // min amount a service is willing to receive, can not be less than 1 or more than `maxSendable`
-	metadata:
-	[
-		{
-			tag: "text", // the only supported type for now, must always be present
-			content: String
-		},
-		... // more objects for future types
-	],
+	metadata: String, // hex-encoded metadata second-level json
-	pr: String // bech32-serialized lightning invoice with `h` tag set to hash of a whole `metadata` field above
+	pr: String, // bech32-serialized lightning invoice with `h` tag set to hash of a whole `metadata` field above
 	routes:
 	{
 		<payer specified nodeId #1>: